Amateur sports: High school sports

 In the world of middle school and high school sports, several fees have risen over the last few years making sports more expensive.
 The term "Pay-to-Play" means that students and their parents must pay a flat fee to participate, and that fee often leaves out the costs of uniforms, transportation, and other team fees.
 This affects low-income families (those who earn less than $60,000 per year) and their ability to participate in the sports.
 The average cost is $381 per child per sport (Pay-to-Play Sports).
 Physical and mental health can improve with the right amount of physical fitness incorporated into everyday life.
 It allows for the child to have a healthy developing body, and a BMI within the normal range.
 Physical activity has been proven to improve mood and decrease both stress and anxiety.
 Studies have shown that the more physical activity one participates in as a child, the happier and more stable that person will be as an adult.
 Thus, the more students who participate in school sports, the more students who will find themselves balanced and successful adults later in life.

+In Japan, extracurricular sports activities known as bukatsudo (部活動, club activities) and high school sports are extremely popular.

-In Japan, National High-school Baseball Tournament of Japan (全日本高等学校野球選手権), which highest of amateur sports of the Japan and world, that one of very interest in sports item for Japan, when held on every August, and also regional primary event held in every July on nationwide Japan, according to Central Institute Research of Japan (日本中央調査社) survey report on every years on past fifty years.
-This tournament was first held in 1914.
+In Japan, National High-school Baseball Tournament of Japan (全日本高等学校野球選手権), which highest of amateur sports of the Japan and world, that one of very interest in sports item for Japan, when held on every August, and also regional primary event held in every July on nationwide Japan.
+This tournament was first Introduced in 1914.